Return to Home Return to Overview Strategy Guide

 Geysers and Arena Management

 An important facet of the Ura encounter is area denial.
-Throughout the fight, the boss will summon Geysers, stationary structures that affect an area, buffing the boss and harming the squad in some manner.
-Learning to kill or otherwise handle these quickly and efficiently is of fundamental importance, as the eventual lack of space and additional damage pressure they inflict can quickly escalate.
+Throughout the fight, the boss will summon Geysers: stationary structures that affect an area, buffing the boss and harming the squad in some manner.
+Learning to kill or otherwise handle these quickly and efficiently is the foundation of this fight, as the eventual lack of space and additional damage pressure they inflict can quickly escalate.

 More information on geysers can be found here.